AndreRudolph/impulsephp-doc/docs/client/assets.md

 <h4><a id="introduction">Introduction</a></h4>

+For dealing with assets, the Impulse PHP Framework advises the usage of webpack.
+Webpack is a module bundler that compiles, minifies and collects all required web assets like javascript, scss and static resources such as images altogether.

 Every server component is mapped to a client side component.
 This article covers the basics for rendering and updating components aswell as creating and handling event listeners.

 <h5><a id="create-components">Create custom component</a></h5>